liz-elkins/MSUTX-TreeQSM/README.md

 - Relevant outputs are pics of the point cloud (pts) and the 3D model (cyl), the command window text (diary), and wanted calculated variables (total volume, DBH, run time, etc.)

 ### Workspace Scripts
 These scripts create figures using the Bolin_Plus_Tree_Data_2025.xlsx file.
-They import the necessary data, create the wanted figure, and saves it as a .png in the Figures folder.
+They import the necessary data, create the wanted figures, and saves them as a .png in the Figures folder.
+You should be able to run them as is if the entire Workspace folder is downloaded.

 | Script Name  | Description |
 | ------------- | ------------- |